 Reprinted with permission from Motivated Moms Blog.
-This is a sponsored campaign in collaboration with Licefreee and #WeAllGrow Latina Network, but all comments are the author’s own.
+This is a sponsored campaign on the Motivated Moms Blog in collaboration with Licefreee and #WeAllGrow Latina Network, but all comments are the author’s own.

 I grew up believing that African Americans (Black people) didn’t get lice.